-Writing a business plan is one of the most important aspects in business success; not only for start-ups, but also for existing businesses too.
+Writing a business plan is one of the most important aspects of business success; not only for start-ups but also for existing businesses too.
 Every business needs a plan.

 Outlined below are 5 reasons why existing businesses should write a business plan.

 A lot of the time success is influenced by external factors; ones that are out of your control – such as economic trends, competition and in some cases, Mother Nature itself.
 Planning will not take away these externalities, but what it will do, is enable you to guide your business in the direction you want it to grow.

 By setting clear objectives and planning possible contingency plans, you are able to guide the growth of your business and the long-term strategic direction in which it moves.
 Rather than reacting to external influences as and when they happen, you should have plans in place to keep your business on the right path.